lambdaclass/cairo-vm/examples/wasm-demo-cairo1/README.md

-# Demo of `cairo-vm` on WebAssembly
+# Demo of `cairo-vm` on WebAssembly (Cairo 1)

 While cairo-vm is compatible with WebAssembly, it doesn't implement any bindings to it.
-Instead, create a new WebAssembly crate with cairo-vm as a dependency and implement the required functionality there.
+Instead, create a new WebAssembly crate with cairo-vm and cairo1-run as dependencies and implement the required functionality there.

 Since mimalloc is not automatically compilable to WebAssembly, the cairo-vm dependency should disable the default features, which will in turn disable mimalloc.
+Simliar to this, WebAssembly is not compatible with rust standard library.
+For this reason, cairo1-run should also disable the default features.

 A working example is provided in this repository.